-- Notice the governors are several times called "God's servants" which the same title given to pastors, apostles, and others in the Bible. - Notice the words "submit", "respect" and "honor" which are words of attitude not just outward appearance.
+- Notice the governors are several times called "God's servants" which the same title given to pastors, apostles, and others in the Bible. - Notice the words "submit," "respect" and "honor" which are words of attitude not just outward appearance.

 So how does a Christian live as both a citizen of heaven and citizen of his country?
 Some have advocated intentional withdrawal.
 They say don't attempt to get involved in government or politics or policies.

 One well-known conservative pastor/author has written: "Personally, I'm not primarily concerned about political, economic, social and civil issues.
 I do have a reasonable concern about those things, but they don't occupy my mind...
 We need to be concerned about the souls of the lost."
-(John MacArthur The Christian and Government, p8 exposition of Romans 13)
+The intention seems laudable but the methodology is unbiblical.